wanghaisheng/responsive-landing-page-starter/content/blog/en/python-environment-variables-a-primer.md

 There are two main versions of Python: Python 2 and 3.
 For this tutorial, make sure you are using Python 3.

-If you haven’t already, you can install Python 3 [by following the instructions here.](https://www.python.org/downloads/)
+If you haven't already, you can install Python 3 [by following the instructions here.](https://www.python.org/downloads/)

 ## Environment Variables in Python